ahmed-boukhari/example_chat_2/README.md

 # Example Chat 2

+Need to download large files with LFS (or manually)!

 License (Copyleft)
 ------------------
 This project is intentionally licensed under a strong copyleft license to ensure it and its descendants remain free and open under the same terms.